Open-Education-Polito/old-oep-fare/README.md

 it can provide a novel learning experience.

 ## What

---- This repo is a WIP, meaning that the several components will be added regularly and, right now, it does **not** represent a working installation.
-If you need a full working installation, contact me (see below contact info). ---

 This repository contains a Drupal module, called FARE, which is a composition of tools and functionalities for remote education.